Are you looking to hike the Laguna de los Tres? Is hiking Fitz Roy one of your dreams? I have you covered!

 - Rancho Grande is a nice hostel near the center of El Chalten.
 There are private rooms, dorms, good common areas, an in-house pub that serves good food and even a travel agency.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Posada y Cabañas El Barranco has good rooms as well as fully equipped bungalows, and it’s minutes from the town center.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Chalten Suites Hotel has beautiful large rooms and offers a scrumptious breakfast.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Estancia La Quinta is an excellent option if you don’t mind staying out of town.
 It’s a 55 minutes walk to the center of El Chalten, or an easy 7 minutes car ride.
 The rooms are plain but cozy, the area is as quiet as it gets, and the owner Alfredo is a real star.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 Keep in mind that virtually all restaurants, bars and pubs in El Chalten observe some sort of happy hour, so they tend to be quite crowded between 5:00 and 8:00 pm when most people come back from hiking Fitz Roy.
 These are the best places to eat in El Chalten: